NicolasSanchez95/stat-215a/README.md

 Your report and code will be submitted via GitHub.
 The following instructions will show you how to set up your GitHub account and configure a repository so that you can submit your assignments.
 This workflow is shamelessly copied (with slight modifications) from Chris Paciorek and Jarod Millman's STAT243 class in 2014.

+1. If you are not on a Unix system (e.g. Linux or MacOS or WSL), get on one.
+Ask me how or refer to the instructions previously given by the GSI.

-1. Install Git on your system (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+1. Install Git on your system if it is not there already (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 1. Sign up for GitHub (https://github.com/).

 1. Highly recommended: Go to https://education.github.com/students and sign up for the student pack.
 This will give you free access to GitHub Copilot.
 Do this sooner rather than later as the verification process can take a week.

 Once you have completed these first steps, you are then ready to create your private GitHub repository for this class.
+All of the following instructions should be done only on the GitHub website and in the command line. **Do not** use the GitHub Desktop app or any other GUI, as they may do things another way which messes things up.

+1. Open your terminal and navigate to the directory where you keep your 215a work.
+For example, I would do `cd grad/215a` to enter my `215a` directory in my `grad` folder.

-1. Locally on your machine, clone my stat-215-a repository: `git clone https://github.com/anthonyozerov/stat-215-a`.
-This will create a copy of the repository on your own computer.
+1. Using the command-line, clone my stat-215-a repository: `git clone https://github.com/anthonyozerov/stat-215-a`.
+This will create a copy of the `stat-215-a` repository on your own computer.

 1. On the GitHub website, log in and create a **private** remote repository called `stat-215-a`.
+That must be its exact name! **Do not** check the boxes to "Add a README file" or "Add .gitignore" or "Choose a license".
+After you hit "Create repository", you will be able to see it at https://github.com/YOURUSERNAME/stat-215-a.
+Note that your repository will be empty.

-Add me (*anthonyozerov*) as a collaborator for this repository (on https://github.com/USERNAME/stat-215-a, navigate to Settings -> Collaborators -> Add people).
+1. Add me (`anthonyozerov`) as a collaborator on your private repository so that I can access it (on https://github.com/YOURUSERNAME/stat-215-a, navigate to Settings -> Collaborators -> Add people).

 1. Back in the terminal, set the origin of your local repository to be the remote repository that you just made.
-Change USERNAME in the command below to your username.
 This tells git which remote repository to push your changes to when you `git push`.
-First, enter the repository directory with `cd stat-215-a`, then point it to your private repo with `git remote set-url origin https://github.com/USERNAME/stat-215-a.git`.
+First, enter the repository directory with `cd stat-215-a`, then point it to your private repo with `git remote set-url origin https://github.com/YOURUSERNAME/stat-215-a.git`.
+Change YOURUSERNAME in the command to your GitHub username.
 (Advanced: if you have SSH keys set up for github, you can use the SSH URL instead of the HTTPS URL).

+1. Now you can push the contents of your local `stat-215-a` repository to your remote GitHub one.
+Do this with `git push`.
+If you are prompted for a username, enter your GitHub username.
+If you are prompted for a password, you must enter a GitHub access token (If you use your GitHub password, you will see an authentication error).
+If you don't have one yet, you can make an access token at https://github.com/settings/tokens/new.
+Feel free to set the expiration to "No expiration" (though that is not super secure...).
+The only box you need to check under "Select scopes" is "repo".
+After you create the token, make sure to copy it and save it somewhere, as you will never see it again.

+1. Check that the files have been pushed to your remote repository by navigating to https://github.com/YOURUSERNAME/stat-215-a.

-1. Edit *info.txt* to reflect your own information.
+1. Now, back in the terminal (or some text editor on your local machine) Edit *info.txt* in your local `stat-215-a` repository to reflect your own information.

 ```
 name = "Jane Smith"